 What does a septic tank mean for my budget?

 If you have a tank, you will need to budget for it to be pumped.
 Finding a septic service is pretty easy.
 It’s likely your neighbors have a septic tank so you can ask them.
 There may be a sticker on the tank, or you can search for a septic tank cleaning near you.

 You will need to pay for a pump/ cleaning whenever your septic tank is full.

-Make sure to ask about this before you make an offer on a house.
+Make sure to ask about this before you make an offer on the house.

 Check out Holding Tank vs Septic Tank: What you need to know